authindicators/rfc-brand-indicators-for-message-identification/README.md

        have is likely to be dependent upon direct coordination with each of many mail-receiving organizations.
-   5. Many Domain Owners have no ability to participate whatsoever as they do not have the appropriate relationships to coordinate with mail-receiving organizations.
+   5. Many Domain Owners have no ability to participate whatsoever as

-Blank, et al.            Expires 12 January 2024                [Page 5]
+Blank, et al.           Expires 19 February 2024                [Page 5]

-Internet-Draft                    BIMI                         July 2023
+Internet-Draft                    BIMI                       August 2023

+       they do not have the appropriate relationships to coordinate with mail-receiving organizations.
    6. MUAs that are not associated with a particular mail-receiving organization are likely to be disadvantaged, because they are unlikely to receive Indicators in a standardized manner or